-1.3.0 Public Consultation
+1.3.0 Public consultation, document format and status

-- 1.3.1 This is a consultation draft SPD which seeks the views of all stakeholders, including parish councils, developers and agents, registered providers and statutory bodies.
-It is the subject of a six week consultation from 1st September to 13 October 2020. - 1.3.2 Following this consultation, comments will be taken into account, adjustments made as necessary, and the finalised SPD will be approved as a material consideration in the determination of relevant planning applications.
-However, it is the policies of the local plan itself, which the SPD supports, which will be used to guide the determination of planning applications.
-The SPD is intended
+1.3.1 This is a second consultation draft SPD which seeks the views of all stakeholders, including parish councils, developers and agents, registered providers and statutory bodies.
+The first consultation draft was It is the subject of a six week consultation from 1st September to 13 October 2020.

+- 1.3.2 Following this consultation, comments Representations submitted during the first consultation have been will be taken into account, and adjustments made for the purposes of this second consultation. as necessary, and the finalised SPD will be approved as a material consideration in the determination of relevant planning applications.
+These adjustments and other minor changes to the first draft are shown in this second consultation draft as follows: - Where additions to the first consultation draft have been made the text is underlined and highlighted in a light blue/grey tone. - Where text has been deleted from the first consultation draft the text is crossed through.